-Tulsa Public Schools pushed back on an attack from Oklahoma Secretary of Education Ryan Walters on Friday.
+Tulsa School Board members pushed back on an attack from Oklahoma Secretary of Education Ryan Walters on Friday.
 Walters, who is trying to become the Republican nominee for State Superintendent, issued a letter attacking DEI (diversity, equity and inclusion) training.

 Walters’ remarks came after community members called for board members to take diversity, equity and inclusion training.
 Community members plan to urge the action at Monday’s board meeting, following controversial comments from board members.